-- 3.3.44 Combined Cycle Gas Turbines (CCGTs) using natural gas can be equipped with CCS which is intended to reduce emissions compared to unabated gas-fired plants by 90 per cent or more.
-Although they can provide flexible generation that is able to ramp up or down to meet demand, they are unable to provide the quick start peaking capacity which is required in a low carbon system. - 3.3.45 Power CCUS has not been deployed in the UK to date and although the barriers to deployment are commercial rather than technical, it is reliant on the availability of infrastructure for the transportation and storage of CO2.
-To realise the potential of power CCUS government will implement the Dispatchable Power Agreement and seek to bring forward at least one power CCUS plant in the mid 2020s through the CCUS Cluster Sequencing Process, subject to the outcome of that process including value for money and affordability considerations. - 3.3.46 CCS may be able to be applied to technologies such as Open Cycle Gas Turbines (OCGTs), or reciprocating engines using natural gas but would reduce their ability to provide quick start peaking capacity.
-Whilst this is currently the way we secure domestic quick start peaking capacity at scale, the emissions they produce means that their role will need to be reduced over time as they transition or are replaced by low-carbon options, such as turbines fuelled with low carbon hydrogen or long-duration storage. - 3.3.47 Quick start peaking capacity is only used infrequently, i.e. when it is necessary for security of supply, but may need to produce large amounts of electricity for short periods.
-Therefore, whilst the annual output (and therefore any associated emissions) is expected to be small, there may be a requirement for significant amounts of capacity to ensure a secure, reliable, and affordable electricity system. - 3.3.48 Although the expectation is that low carbon alternatives will be able to replicate the role of natural gas in the electricity system over time, some natural gas-fired generation without CCS, running very infrequently, may still be needed for https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1031057/bioma ss-policy-statement.pdf affordable reliability even in 2050.
-This can still be net zero consistent if the emissions from their use are balanced by negative emissions from GGR technologies.
+- 3.3.45 Combined Cycle Gas Turbines (CCGTs) using natural gas can be equipped with CCS which is intended to reduce emissions compared to unabated gas-fired plants by 90 per cent or more.
+Although they can provide flexible generation that is able to ramp up or down to meet demand, they are unable to provide the quick start peaking capacity which is required in a low carbon system. - 3.3.46 Power CCUS has not been deployed in the UK to date and although the barriers to deployment are commercial rather than technical, it is reliant on the availability of infrastructure for the transportation and storage of CO2.
+To realise the potential of power CCUS government will implement the Dispatchable Power Agreement and seek to bring forward at least one power CCUS plant in the mid-2020s through the CCUS Cluster Sequencing Process, subject to the outcome of that process including value for money and affordability considerations. - 3.3.47 CCS may be able to be applied to technologies such as Open Cycle Gas Turbines (OCGTs), or reciprocating engines using natural gas but would reduce their ability to provide quick start peaking capacity.
+Whilst this is currently the way we secure domestic quick start peaking capacity at scale, the emissions they produce means that their role will need to be reduced over time as they transition or are replaced by lowhttps://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/1031057/bioma ss-policy-statement.pdf carbon options, such as turbines fuelled with low carbon hydrogen or long-duration storage.

-56 See Biomass Policy Statement available at:
+&lt;sup>40 See Biomass Policy Statement available at: